RapidCoders/Coding-Practice/DAY_75/README.md

-# Q.1 Write a program that takes two arrays of integers as input and returns True if one array is a rotation of the other array, and False otherwise.
-A rotation occurs when elements are shifted circularly to the left or right.
+# Q.1 Write a function that takes a string as input and returns the index of the character that, if removed, would make the string a palindrome.
+If the string is already a palindrome, return -1.
+If no such index exists, return -1.
 ```
 Input: [1, 2, 3, 4, 5], [1, 2, 3, 4, 5]
 Expected Output: True